yanmobile/yantest/README.md

   *  You can change the hostname and PORT number inside of app config file located "src/app/modules/app.config.js"
   *
 * **How do I promote an application feature to the framework?** (Be sure your changes are in common/components folder)
-  * OPTION 1: The code I want to promote to framework are all in their own commits
+  * **Scenario 1**: The code I want to promote to framework are all in their own commits
     * Create a new branch off upstream master ```git checkout -b <branch> upstream/master```
     * Cherry-pick the feature commits.
 For each of your commits in reverse chronological order (oldest first)
         * ```git cherry-pick <commit-hash>```